Data Opt-Out Information

 - NHS Digital will never sell your data

 - There are strict rules about how the NHS can use your data.
-This will be done safely and securely
+This is done safely and securely

 - Shared data helps the NHS.
 This has helped find treatment for coronavirus and for vaccine research.

-How to register for a National Data Opt-Out (Previously known as Type 2 Opt-Out ?
+How to register for a National Data Opt-Out (Previously known as Type 2 Opt-Out)?

 If you want to stop your non-GP data, such as hospital or clinic treatments, being used for purposes other than your direct care (e.g. for “research and planning “) you must use this process:

-If it’s just for yourself, please follow this link www.nhs.uk/your-nhs-data-matters/– this process only works for individuals aged 13 and over.
+- If it’s just for yourself, please follow this link www.nhs.uk/your-nhs-data-matters – this process only works for individuals aged 13 and over.
 Or, you can use the NHS App to set a National Data Opt-Out (Previously known as Type 2 Opt-Out).

-If you have children under 13, Please complete National Data Opt-Out (Previously known as Type 2 Opt-out for children and e-mail or post it back to NHS Digital.
+- If you have children under 13, Please complete National Data Opt-Out (Previously known as Type 2 Opt-Out) and e-mail or post it back to NHS Digital.

-If you have an adult dependant for whom you have legal responsibility, Please complete National Data Opt-Out (Previously known as Type 2 Opt-Out for an adult dependant and send it back to NHS Digital on their behalf.
+- If you have an adult dependant for whom you have legal responsibility, Please complete National Data Opt-Out (Previously known as Type 2 Opt-Out) and send it back to NHS Digital on their behalf.

 Forest Health Care are not able to do this for you.